Doctor in Love: Production

 Dirk Bogarde did not want to make any more Doctor films, so the filmmakers cast Michael Craig and Leslie Phillips as young doctors.
 Producer Betty Box later said the entire cast cost as much as Bogarde's current fee at that time.
 Craig said "it was no sweat, a bit like a mildly peasant piece of deja vu" because he had just worked with the same team on Upstairs and Downstairs.
 Box says "We all developed an affection for Doctor in Love.
 It was a gay, happy comedy which brought us into contact with some fine fresh talents."

 Shooting took place at Pinewood Studios and on location around London including at University College London.
 The sets were designed by the art director Maurice Carter.
-The film features a visit to a strip tease club.
+The film features a visit to a striptease club.